50 things to do this winter in Regina

-Its cold, but that does phase anyone coming to the Queen City!
-Winter can be brutal here on the prairies, but don’t worry, its a sunny cold!
-At the end of the day, there is only so much T.V you can watch, and aren’t we all a little tired of hanging at home?
-Make the most of our winter of it by getting fully immersed in arts and culture, tipping back some local brews, and maybe building an igloo or two.
+It’s cold, but that does phase anyone coming to the Queen City!
+Make the most of our winter by getting fully immersed in arts and culture, tipping back some local brews, and taking in those sunny winter days.

-Bundle up, because it’s time to experience Regina, Winter 2023 style.
 But before heading out, be sure to check each location’s website or call ahead for individual business operating hours.
-Time to make the coldest days in Regina some of the coolest.
+It’s time to make the coldest days in Regina some of the coolest.

 1. Rent a fat bike from Western Cycle and hit the winter trails